Preserve the dignity of the human person

 The Catholic Women’s League of Western Australia was established along similar principles to both the Leagues in South Australia and England.
 At the time of their foundation in October 1936, CWLWA also benefited from a visit by Countess de Hemptinne of Belgium, President of the International Junior Catholic Women’s League, who was travelling to Adelaide to attend the Seventh Interstate and Overseas Conference of Catholic Women.

-The League in Canberra and Goulburn began as a small group in St Christopher’s Parish, Canberra, in 1945 but ‘the intervening years have seen it develop and grow, spreading to the city of Goulburn and to towns and country centres throughout the archdiocese.’4
+The League in Canberra and Goulburn began as a small group in St Christopher’s Parish, Canberra, in 1945, and eventually spread to the city of Goulburn and to towns and country centres throughout the Archdiocese.’4 Sadly, CWL Canberra and Goulburn closed down in 2012.

 In the Northern Territory, the League, then known as the Council of Catholic Women, was established in 1962.
 Sadly, the League is no longer operating in the Northern Territory but we hope and pray that it will be re-established.